 As you’re researching prices, be sure to check if there are any discounts you can take advantage of to save money.
 Common discount options are available for military service members, AAA members, and students.
 It is always worth it to ask.

-7. Consider Trip Insurance
+7. Consider Travel Insurance

 An emergency may come up that means you need to stay home when you were planning to be away.
-The way to avoid losing most or all of the money you’ve put toward your trip is getting trip insurance.
+The way to avoid losing most or all of the money you’ve put toward your trip is getting travel insurance.
 This insurance will reimburse you for some expenses if a qualifying reason keeps you from your travels.
 If this happens, you can stick that money right back in your vacation account for your rescheduled or next trip.